 Any order, direction, or other document purporting to be signed by the presiding member or deputy presiding member, as the case may be, shall be admitted as prima facie proof of the contents thereof without any proof of the signature of the presiding member or deputy presiding member, as the case may be, or of the authority of the presiding member or deputy presiding member, as the case may be, to sign it.

 The Lieutenant Governor in Council may, where a member of the board is interested in a matter that is before the board, appoint some disinterested person to act as a member of the board in place of the interested member with respect to that matter only.

 The Lieutenant Governor in Council may appoint a person to act as a member of the board during the sickness, absence or disability of a member.

-The secretary of the board and such other permanent officers and employees as may be necessary for carrying on the business of the board, shall be appointed as provided in The Civil Service Act.
+The secretary of the board and such other permanent officers and employees as may be necessary for carrying on the business of the board, shall be appointed under Part 3 of The Public Service Act.

 Subject to the provisions of this Act, the Board may make rules governing the practice and procedure and the business of the board.

 Unless otherwise provided in this Act, every application authorized to be made under this Act to the board shall be in writing in such form and shall contain such information as may be prescribed by the board.

 The board is not bound by the technical rules of evidence.

 Notwithstanding subsection (3), unless the parties to the matter before the board otherwise agree, the board shall receive evidence under oath or affirmation.